google/jalic/README.md

     c1 3e 4a c2 73 92 15 46 9c 94 73 20 59 70 6b 1b
 ...
 ```
-The length here is 0x270a or 9994 bytes.
+The message length in the client's key exchange step is `0x270a` or 9994 bytes.

 Tests